Unveiling the Itchy Eyes Mystery Causes and Cures

 Swelling

 Swelling or puffiness of the eyelids or around the eyes is another common symptom.
-This can be due to inflammation, allergies, or an infection.
+This can be because of inflammation, allergies, or an infection.

 Watery Eyes